News on UTC Research Projects

 TOD Studio Report.
 Identifying the benefit of putting surplus land allocated for parking to more productive use for future redevelopment projects was among the findings of UIC graduate student research teams charged with preparing plans to enhance the financial value and vibrancy of two different Chicago Transit Authority (CTA) rapid transit stations.

 The student teams developed the so-called transit oriented development (TOD) reports through a graduate-level studio course offered by the University of Illinois at Chicago in the Spring 2016 semester.
 One team studied the Linden station on the Purple Line in Wilmette, and the other team focused on the Ashland/63rd station on the Green Line in Chicago’s Englewood community.
 The student teams conducted research into the communities, the surrounding residential and commercial markets and the constraints and potential of the CTA stations.
 An analysis was completed of CTA-owned parking lots adjacent to both stations to determine usage and market value.
-Read a news story, and download the TOD Studio report.
+Read a news story, and contact us to request a copy of the TOD Studio report.
 On December 22, Wilmette Life reporter Kathy Routliffe filed a report on the proposed recommendations for the Linden station.

 Transit Agencies and Extreme Weather.
 Transit agency professionals have a moderate-to-high level of confidence that the systems they manage will continue to operate during an extreme weather event, while acknowledging that extreme weather incidents are happening more often and becoming more severe.
 And, case studies of two transit agencies revealed: 1) Commuters use below grade rapid transit stations more often during heavy rain or snow than above-ground stations.
 2) Installation of shelters and benches at bus stops or on subway platforms helps maintain ridership on extreme weather days, and may even cut down on ridership loss during extreme weather events.